-Two mutexes are used in the firmware: one that guards access to TinyFrame until the previous message was fully transmitted, and one to guard a shared memory buffer (reused in several different places to save memory and avoid its re-allocation).
-The hardware resource registry (explained in Section 10.3) does not need mutexes for individual resources, as concurrent access to those fields can never happen; resources are always taken or released sequentially by the same task.
+Two mutexes are used in the firmware: one that guards access to the TinyFrame Builder until the previous message was fully transmitted, and one to guard a shared memory buffer (reused in several places to save memory and avoid its re-allocation).
+The hardware resource registry (explained in Section 10.3) does not need mutexes for individual resources, as concurrent access to those fields can never happen thanks to the way the system is organized; resources are always taken or released sequentially by the same task.